takashim0101/reproducible-security-check/README.md

 - ✅ Transparent and reproducible security practices
 - ✅ Verification that no sensitive information is committed
 - ✅ Audit-ready structure aligned with public sector trust requirements
-- ✅ Educational reusability for reproducible DevOps training
+- ✅ Educational reusability for reproducible DevOps and security training
+- ✅ CI/CD-integrated validation for continuous assurance
+- ✅ Local developer enforcement via pre-commit hooks

 ---